jasp-stats/jasp-desktop/Docs/user-guide/command-line-batch-howto.md

 one file cannot influence the next: each one starts from the `.jasp` file again.
 The only exception is a single data file combined with `--keepJASPOpen`, which is handled in the JASP you started.

+Those processes are started one after the other, each one waited for before the next begins — except with `--keepJASPOpen`, where none of them ever finishes on its own.
+There they are all started at once and left to you, so a folder of twenty data files leaves you with twenty JASPs running side by side.
+Waiting is also the only reason the exit code can say anything about a data file, so with `--keepJASPOpen` a failure means "could not be started" and nothing more.

 ## Options

 | Option | What it does |